windmaomao/windmaomao.github.io/repository/angular2-mc-common.md

 - `options.preset`, true if you want to display presets panel
 - `options.presets`, presets array if `preset` is true
 - `options.extended`, true to have presets on the left
+- `options.apply`, true to have apply button
+- `datesApply`, output function when apply button is clicked

 The `presets` array is given as